 “At the end of the meeting, the Secretary-General of NUEE, Joe Ajaero, assured the minister that all necessary steps would be taken to restore the supply of electricity to the country immediately.”

-Ngige also stated that the ministry would set up a committee to look into the grievances of the labour union.
+Ngige also stated that the ministry would establish a committee to investigate the grievances of the labour unions.